megakitsu/Fedora-GAMMA-Setup/README.md

-# Fedora-GAMMA-Setup
-Fedora Stalker G.A.M.M.A.
+# My Fedora Linux Stalker G.A.M.M.A.
 Installation and Setup Guide